draftdev/jobs/devrel.md

 ## Hiring Process
 1. [Submit your application](https://airtable.com/shrhQ6GHzWT0AJN4h).
-2. We'll reach out to schedule a call if your prior experience is a good fit.
+2. We'll reach out to schedule an introductory call if your prior experience is a good fit.
 3. Top applicants will be asked to complete a paid trial assignment.
+4. After your trial, we'll have a final one-hour interview.
-4. We'll get back to you with a formal offer if the assignment goes well.
+5. We'll get back to you with a formal offer if the assignment and interview go well.

 ## Ready to Apply?